Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionStep.md

 ## InternalTransactionStep (TransactionStep)
 + rail (string, required) - `internal`
-+ id (string, required) - the ID of the internal value store transacted with.
++ id (string, required) - the ID of the internal Value transacted with.
-+ valueBefore (number, required) - the value of the ValueStore before the transaction.
++ valueBefore (number, required) - the value of the Value before the transaction.
-+ valueAfter (number, required) - the value of the ValueStore after the transaction.
++ valueAfter (number, required) - the value of the Value after the transaction.
-+ valueChange (number, required) - the net change of the ValueStore for the transaction.
++ valueChange (number, required) - the net change of the Value for the transaction.